-Alver Valley nursery can accommodate a maximum of 26 children at any one time.
+Alver Valley nursery can accommodate a maximum of 52 children at any one time.
 The patterns of attendance available are morning sessions, afternoon sessions and full days.
 Please see our Nursery booklet for timings of these sessions.

 If you would like your child to come to this nursery, you must complete an application form and send or bring it to this school when your child is 2 years old, or as soon as possible after that.
 The governors will consider applications in accordance with the admission criteria.
 They will let parents know by letter of their decision where possible at least half a term before admission, ordinarily this will be by the end of October, February and May.
 If your child is offered a place, you must confirm your acceptance to the school within two weeks otherwise the school may have to refuse places for other children unnecessarily.
+You will also need to your child's birth certificate or passport along with two forms of your address ID.
 The final decision on when a child is admitted, the number of hours a child is able to attend and his or her pattern of attendance, rests with the Headteacher.